 Load TIF files¶

-Every RIF file which matches the naming scheme
+Every TIF file which matches the naming scheme

 is assumed to be in the correct BiofilmQ-internal TIF-format.
 If BiofilmQ detects TIF files without the correct naming scheme, the files are assumed to be custom TIF files and the import tab for TIF files appears.